dhoyle/splicedocs-jekyll/pages/OnPrem/InstallingSpliceMachine/CDHInstall.md

     ![Configuring the Cloudera Manager
     ports](images/CM.AlertListenPort.png){: .nestedTightSpacing}

-2. Change the value of the Alerts: Listen Port to to <span class="AppFontCustCode">10110</span>.
+2. Change the value of the Alerts: Listen Port to <span class="AppFontCustCode">10110</span>.

 3. Save changes and restart the Management Service.
 {: .boldFont}